 - If the bottle has become too hot, just let it cool down for a minute or two till it’s the right temperature.

 Here’s a short clip showing how easy it is to use the stovetop method.
 In the clip, the parent places the cup into the pot, while still on the stove.
-If you’d prefer to do this, just make sure the stove is off and the water has cooled down from boiling point.
+If you’d prefer to do this, just make sure the stove is off and the water has cooled down from the boiling point.

 2. With a bottle warmer